 Air pollution is a key risk factor for cardiovascular disease and a major contributor to the global burden of disease.
 Long-term exposure to air pollution has also been linked to an increased risk of death from COVID-19.
-More on the impact of Dirty Air on Cardiovascular Health in a joint statement released by the four organisations — the World Heart Federation, American College of Cardiology, American Heart Association and European Society of Cardiology.
+Find out more about the impact of dirty air on cardiovascular health in a joint statement released by four organisations — the World Heart Federation, American College of Cardiology, American Heart Association and European Society of Cardiology.

 E-cigarettes and CVD

-The European Commission’s scientific committee on health risks has warned in a Preliminary Opinion Report that e-cigarettes increase the risk of CVD.
-The ESC responded to the Opinion-related public consultation providing further evidence from the recent EAPC position paper on cardiovascular effects of e-cigarettes.
+The European Commission’s Scientific Committee on Health Risks has warned in a Preliminary Opinion Report that e-cigarettes increase the risk of CVD.
+The ESC responded to the opinion-related public consultation providing further evidence from the recent EAPC position paper on the cardiovascular effects of e-cigarettes.

 World Heart Day

-World Heart Day is a global platform that the World Heart Federation (WHF), as well as its members including the ESC, patient groups and network of supporters, use to raise awareness of the fight against the world's number one killer, cardiovascular disease. and to encourage individuals, families, communities and governments to take action to reduce needless morbidity and deaths.
+World Heart Day is a global platform that the World Heart Federation (WHF), as well as its members, including the ESC, patient groups and network of supporters, use to raise awareness of the fight against the world's number one killer: cardiovascular disease.
+The platform is also used to encourage individuals, families, communities and governments to take action to reduce needless morbidity and deaths.
 World Heart Day takes place each year on 29 September.

 Cardiovascular disease prevention website for patients